johnmanlove/Bridgeland/wp-content/plugins/events-made-easy/readme.txt

 See the FAQ section at [the documentation site](http://www.e-dynamics.be/wordpress).

 == Changelog ==

+= 1.5.47 (2015/09/23) =
+* Feature: added event placeholder #_SINGLE_EVENTPAGE_EVENTID, returns the event id of the single event page currently shown
+* Improvement: add a class to the rsvp form submit button
+* Bugfix: when editing a location, don't translate fields that are multi-language compatible (otherwise you lose the other languages)
+* Bugfix: make sure the calendar monthname is localised again

 = 1.5.46 (2015/09/18) =
 * Feature: you can now also set the cancelled and denied mail format per event